Creating and Running a FacturaScripts Project with ServBay

 orutf8mb4_unicode_ci

-to support a wider character set and emojis. - Click "Create."
+for full character and emoji support. - Click “Create.”

-- Create a Database User (Optional but Highly Recommended): For better security, avoid connecting as the
+- Create Database User (Optional but Highly Recommended): For security, avoid connecting as

 root